The Current State of Cannabis in West Virginia

 Current Laws on Recreational Weed in West Virginia

 The legality of recreational marijuana in West Virginia is complicated and still very much a work in progress.
 Possession of small amounts (less than 15 grams) of marijuana is considered a misdemeanor, punishable with fines up to $1000 and/or up to one year in prison.
-However, sale or delivery of marijuana are felonies that can carry longer sentences depending on the amount sold or delivered.
+However, the sale or delivery of marijuana are felonies that can carry longer sentences depending on the amount sold or delivered.

 At present, no form of recreational cannabis use or possession is legal in West Virginia.

-Looking farther into the future, there is hope that West Virginia will join the growing number of states that have legalized some form of recreational marijuana use; however, this would require a substantial shift in opinion from current state representatives and senators who oppose such measures.
+Looking further into the future, there is hope that West Virginia will join the growing number of states that have legalized some form of recreational marijuana use; however, this would require a substantial shift in opinion from current state representatives and senators who oppose such measures.

-Regardless of whether recreational weed eventually becomes legal in West Virginia or not, it’s important for citizens continue to stay informed about changing legislation around drug laws so they can abide by them accordingly while lobbying for change when necessary.
+Regardless of whether recreational weed eventually becomes legal in West Virginia or not, it’s important for citizens to continue to stay informed about changing legislation around drug laws so they can abide by them accordingly while lobbying for change when necessary.

 WV weed laws for medical use are still facing strong opposition in the state’s legislative corridors.